pokt-network/pocket/p2p/README.md

 ### P2P Module / Router Decoupling

-The P2P module encapsulates the `RaiTreeRouter` and `BackgroundRouter` submodules.
+The P2P module encapsulates the `RainTreeRouter` and `BackgroundRouter` submodules.
 The P2P module internally refers to these as the `stakedActorRouter` and `unstakedActorRouter`, respectively.

 Depending on the necessary routing scheme (unicast / broadcast) and whether the peers involved are staked actors, a node will use one or both of these routers.